We wear it practically every single day. But can makeup give you cancer? It’s worth investigating!

-Moreover, greenwashing abounds: many brands generally thought of as being ‘natural’, such as LUSH, Kiehl’s and Origins brand themselves as being ‘natural’, but actually contain many ingredients that could be harmful to your health.
+Moreover, greenwashing abounds.
+Many brands generally thought of as being ‘natural’, such as LUSH, Kiehl’s and Origins brand themselves as being ‘natural’.
+But they actually contain many ingredients that could be harmful to your health.

 1. Cadmium, Lead and Other Heavy Metals

-What to look for: Lead acetate, chromium, thimerosal, hydrogenated cotton seed oil, sodium hexametaphosphate.
+What to look for on the label: Lead acetate, chromium, thimerosal, hydrogenated cotton seed oil, sodium hexametaphosphate.

 2. Ethanolamine Compounds

-What to look for: Triethanolamine, diethanolamine, DEA, TEA, cocamide DEA, cocamide MEA, DEA-cetyl phosphate, DEA oleth-3 phosphate, lauramide DEA, linoleamide MEA, myristamide DEA, oleamide DEA, stearamide MEA, TEA-lauryl sulfate.
+What to look for on the label: Triethanolamine, diethanolamine, DEA, TEA, cocamide DEA, cocamide MEA, DEA-cetyl phosphate, DEA oleth-3 phosphate, lauramide DEA, linoleamide MEA, myristamide DEA, oleamide DEA, stearamide MEA, TEA-lauryl sulfate.

-Some Brands Using It: Orly, Spa Rituals, Maybelline, Coty
+Some brands using it: Orly, Spa Rituals, Maybelline, Coty, Revlon

-What to look for: Formaldehyde, quaternium-15, DMDM hydantoin, imidazolidinyl urea, diazolidinyl urea, sodium hydroxymethylglycinate, 2-bromo-2-nitropropane-1,3-diol (bromopol)
+What to look for on the label: Formaldehyde, quaternium-15, DMDM hydantoin, imidazolidinyl urea, diazolidinyl urea, sodium hydroxymethylglycinate, 2-bromo-2-nitropropane-1,3-diol (bromopol)

-Health Concerns: Formaldehyde is a carcinogenic impurity released by the above mentioned cosmetic preservatives.
-Banned in Sweden and Japan.
+Health concerns: Formaldehyde is a carcinogenic impurity released by the above mentioned cosmetic preservatives.
+It’s banned in cosmetics in Sweden and Japan.

-What to look for: Octinoxate, methoxycinnamate (OMC), parsol, parsol MCX, parsol MOX, escalol, 2-ethylhexyl p-methoxycinnamate
+What to look for on the label: Octinoxate, methoxycinnamate (OMC), parsol, parsol MCX, parsol MOX, escalol, 2-ethylhexyl p-methoxycinnamate

 Health concerns: Endocrine disruption, associated with cancer growth, persistence and bioaccumulation, ecotoxicology, organ system toxicity.

-What to look for: Proprylparaben, Isopropylparaben, Butylparaben, Isobutylparaben
+What to look for on the label: Proprylparaben, Isopropylparaben, Butylparaben, Isobutylparaben